 There are no other community standards in this domain that have been used to grade toxicity.
 CTCAE has been used within the NCI oncology community since 1984 and is widely accepted across the broader oncology community.
-Industry adheres to the ICH standard: MedDRA for regulatory reporting since 1992.
-The Adverse Event Reporting System (AERS) from FDA, which is used to monitor for new adverse events and medication errors that might occur with marketed products, is in compliance with the international safety reporting guidance (ICH E2B) issued by the International Conference on Harmonization, and is coded to terms in MedDRA.
-World Health Organization Adverse Reaction Terminology (WHO-ART) is a four-level hierarchical structure and is updated with MedDRA terms.
+Industry adheres to the ICH standard: MedDRA for regulatory reporting since 1999.
+Although there is no regulatory requirement in the United States on the use of MedDRA, the FDA voluntarily complies with MedDRA in its Adverse Event Reporting System (AERS): AERS, which monitors for new adverse events and medication errors that might occur with marketed products, is in compliance with the international safety reporting guidance (ICH E2B) issued by the International Conference on Harmonization, and is coded to terms in MedDRA.
+Also, World Health Organization Adverse Reaction Terminology (WHO-ART) is a four-level hierarchical structure that has been updated with MedDRA terms.